 When children misbehave, our first impulse is often to scold, lecture or punish them.
 This book by Daniel Siegel and Tina Payne Bryson presents an alternative whole-brain approach to gain your kids’ cooperation and nurture them to become good, happy and success people when they grow up.
-In this No-Drama Discipline summary, you’ll learn how to discipline your child in a respectful and nurturing way, to deliver the immediate and long-term outcomes that you desire.
+In this free No-Drama Discipline summary, you’ll learn how to discipline your child in a respectful and nurturing way, to deliver the immediate and long-term outcomes that you desire.
 These insights can be used by parents, caregivers, educators, coaches or therapists who’re responsible for children’s growth and well-being.

 What is No-Drama Discipline?

 Your dog has been painted pink.
 Food is splattered all over the kitchen.
 You get called to the principal’s office for the 2nd time in 3 weeks.

 When faced with such situations, parents tend to get so angry that they just react on impulse with harsh discipline.
 Unfortunately, this only leads to even more drama.

 No-drama discipline uses a whole-brain approach to discipline your child in a respectful and nurturing way.
 This allows you to set clear boundaries, develop the child’s social-emotional skills and deepen your relationship.

 In the book, Daniel Siegel and Tina Payne Bryson take us through various concepts about the human brain, child development, discipline and why/how you should connect before redirecting.
 These are broadly condensed into the 1-2-3 approach of No-Drama Discipline.

 Discipline is ultimate about teaching, not punishment or giving consequence.
 Use every misbehavior as a chance to mold your child’s brains, and use the Why-What-How approach (elaborated below) to identify the best approach in each situation.